Abominable (2006 film)

-Abominable is a 2006 American monster film, directed and written by Ryan Schifrin.
+Abominable is a 2006 American horror film, directed and written by Ryan Schifrin.
 Starring Matt McCoy, Jeffrey Combs, Lance Henriksen, Rex Linn, Dee Wallace, Phil Morris, Paul Gleason and Haley Joel.
 The film follows paraplegic widower Preston Rogers (McCoy) as he moves back into the remote cabin where he and his now-deceased wife once lived.
 Preston quickly realizes that a sadistic Sasquatch is stalking the woods around the cabin, but nobody believes him.

 Plot

-Farmers Billy and Ethel Hoss are terrorized in the middle of the night by a giant figure that kills their dog and leaves large footprints in their yard.
+Farmers Billy and Ethel Hoss are terrorized in the middle of the night by a giant figure that kills their horse and dog and leaves large footprints in their yard.

 The next day, paraplegic wheelchair user Preston Rogers goes to a secluded cottage in the woods with his home care nurse Otis.
 A group of women named Karen, Michelle, C.J., Tracy, and Amanda arrive to stay in the cabin next door for a bachelorette party.
 Otis departs for town and night falls.
 Preston observes as Karen steps outside, but does not notice as something abducts her.
 He sees her cellphone lying on the ground and correctly surmises something has happened to her.
 He then notices a telephone pole has been knocked over, preventing him from being able to call anyone.
 Using his binoculars, he looks into the woods and sees a pair of large eyes staring directly at him.
 Terrified, Preston goes back inside and turns off all the lights.
 Otis returns and Preston tries to tell him what he saw, but Otis does not believe him.

 Elsewhere, Billy and his friends Ziegler Dane and Buddy are out hunting for the same monster, which they believe to be a Bigfoot.
 Dane finds a cave and discovers a mortally wounded Karen.
 The beast returns and drags Karen back into the cave while Dane runs back to the group.
 They attempt to attack the creature but are all killed.

 Preston tries to contact the police to inform them of the creature via email.
 Though Deputy McBride wants to check on Preston despite disbelieving his claim, his superior Sheriff Halderman is flippant and refuses to allow him to do so.
 Preston sees that the remaining women are looking for Karen and asks Otis to go over and tell them what he saw, but Otis refuses.
 Preston then watches as Tracy is killed by the creature.
 Preston becomes hysterical and Otis attempts to sedate him, but Preston gains control of the syringe and tranquilizes Otis.
 Preston then looks out the window: the creature appears, roaring at him.
 Preston faints in terror.
 Sometime later Preston wakes up to a still-sedated Otis and the creature gone from the window.
 He receives a dismissive email response from Halderman, and then screams out the window to warn the remaining women next door.
 Shortly after the beast invades their cabin.
 Michelle and C.J. both fall victim to the monster, but Amanda is able to make it to Preston's house.